AntonioRodriguezRuiz/HarmonyAPI/Readme.md

 to that database.

-Now open IntelliJ and import the project, create a connection to the database to check its working and execute testSetup.sql in `src/test/Connection`.
+Now open IntelliJ and import the project, create a connection to the database to check its working and execute testSetup.sql in `src/test/connection`.
 If it executed without problems, move to the next step.

 Now click on the "Maven" panel in the right and run `harmony-api->Lifecycle->install`.
-A new package and new classes should appear in `src/main/java/HarmonyDatabase` including tables and routines.
+A new package and new classes should appear in `src/main/java/harmonymodel` including tables and routines.

 ***Important!!*** -> This file will be removed when the database is set up an external device, do not execute it either at any other moment but to test the connection at the beggining of the project, since it will reset the database

-## Connection Test
+## connection Test

-Open the ConnectionTest.java class in `src/test/Connection` and execute it, the expected output is:
+Open the ConnectionTest.java class in `src/test/connection` and execute it, the expected output is:

     # userid and reviewid at the end may vary depending on how many times you execute it